go-flutter-desktop/go-flutter/README.md

 flutter build bundle
 cd ../..

+# Run script that will download share library, unzip it and move it.
-# Download the share library (CORRESPONDING to the Flutter's version shown above)
+# Downloaded version is the one corresponding to your flutter version
-wget https://storage.googleapis.com/flutter_infra/flutter/af42b6dc95bd9f719e43c4e9f29a00640f0f0bba/darwin-x64/FlutterEmbedder.framework.zip -O .build/temp.zip
+go run embedderDownloader.go

 # Move the share library
 unzip .build/temp.zip -d .build && unzip .build/FlutterEmbedder.framework.zip -d .build/FlutterEmbedder.framework